Frequently Asked Questions

 Registration

-Complete our online application form or send us a completed registration card and a $500 deposit ($400 deposit for Three-Quarter Day campers).
+Complete our online application form and provide a $500 deposit.
 Payment can be made by cash, EFT/echeck, Master Card, Visa or American Express.
 There is a 2.9% convenience fee applied to credit card payments.

 Yes!
 Please contact us and we will put you in touch with a current Camp family who lives in your area and has a child the same age as yours.